kyraezikeuzor/antibuddy/README.md

-# IG-Buddy: Doris Lab IG Pipeline Tool
+# Ig-Buddy: Doris Lab IG Pipeline Tool
 IGBuddy automates the data extraction and processing pipeline for the Doris Lab by converting and analyzing sequence data.
 This tool converts `.bam` files to `.fasta`, splits `.fasta` files, indexes them, and extracts sequences based on specific targets using various bioinformatics tools.

 ## Requirements